-The earliest known appearance of the square was found in the ruins of Pompeii, and is thought to be a hidden way for early Christians to signal their presence to each without fear of exposing themselves to persecution.
+The earliest known appearance of the square was found in the ruins of Pompeii and is thought to be a hidden way for early Christians to signal their presence to each without fear of exposing themselves to persecution.

-The square itself is a palindrome which feature the words “SATOR AREPO TENET OPERA ROTAS” written in such a way that it may be read top to bottom, bottom to top, left to right and right to left.
+The square itself is a palindrome which features the words “SATOR AREPO TENET OPERA ROTAS” written in such a way that it may be read top to bottom, bottom to top, left to right and right to left.

 S A T O R

 T E N E T

 R O T A S

 Some scholars believe that translated, they create a sentence that reads:

 “The sower holds the works and wheels by means of water.”